-1. If the student is required to complete CJS 3/5513 Tanakh: The Beginnings of the Jewish People (= CJS 3/5313 Jewish Roots and Foundations of Scripture, /), and CJS 5523, The Apostolic Writings: The Early Messianic Jewish Community, these constitute one block of 6 cr. hrs., paid at the doctoral tuition rate.
-2. Depending on the area of study for the dissertation, the student will then enroll in one of the following courses, either 4 (if Jewish Roots I and II are taken) or 5 times successively, to accumulate a total of 30 cr. hrs.

-3. The student will then enroll in DDP 8006 (6 cr. hrs.) to write the dissertation.
+- 1. If the student is required to complete CJS 3/5513 Tanakh: The Beginnings of the Jewish People (= CJS 3/5313 Jewish Roots and Foundations of Scripture, /), and CJS 5523, The Apostolic Writings: The Early Messianic Jewish Community, these constitute one block of 6 cr. hrs., paid at the doctoral tuition rate. - 2.
+Depending on the area of study for the dissertation, the student will then enroll in one of the following courses, either 4 (if Jewish Roots I and II are taken) or 5 times successively, to accumulate a total of 30 cr. hrs. - 3.
+The student will then enroll in DDP 8006 (6 cr. hrs.) to write the dissertation.
 However, since it generally takes more than one semester to complete the dissertation, after the student has completed the required courses he or she will continue to register for 1 credit hour of TRW 6971 for one credit hour, at the doctoral tuition rate, for each fall and spring semester until their dissertation and all other requirements are completed (see pg.
 21, "Continuing Matriculation Requirement").

-The DMin course listings are:
+The D.Min course listings are:

-CJS 8910 Doctoral Tutorial in Judaic Studies 6 credits, repeatable Directed independent research on some aspect of the field to doctoral and advanced students, subject to the consent of be repeated by matriculated doctoral students.
-BIE 8910 Doctoral Tutorial in Biblical Studies 6 credits, repeatable Directed independent research on some aspect of the field to doctoral and advanced students, subject to the consent of be repeated by matriculated doctoral students.
-CJS 8911 Doctoral Tutorial in Rabbinics 6 credits, repeatable Directed independent research on some aspect of the fiel doctoral and advanced students, subject to the consent of the be repeated by matriculated doctoral students.
+Directed independent research on some aspect of the field of Biblical Studies.
+Limited to doctoral and advanced students, subject to the consent of the professor, and may only be repeated by matriculated doctoral students.

+CJS 8911 Doctoral Tutorial in Rabbinics 6 credits, repeatable

+Directed independent research on some aspect of the field of Rabbinics.
+Limited to doctoral and advanced students, subject to the consent of the professor, and may only be repeated by matriculated doctoral students.